 Curcumin (Curcuma, Turmeric) and Cancer (PDQ®)–Patient Version

-- Curcumin comes from the underground stem of Curcuma longa, an East Indian plant.
-It is also called turmeric (see Question 1).
+- Curcumin is a substance that comes from the underground stem of Curcuma longa, an East Indian plant.
+It is contained in a spice commonly called turmeric (see Question 1).

 - The turmeric plant has been used for many years in traditional Asian medicine to treat many conditions (see Question 1).

 - Curcumin can be found in curry powder, taken as a dried extract in pill form, or made into a paste (see Question 2).